A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 Dee and I used to study together at the library for university exams, long and hard.
 We both worked our vacations to pay our way through university.
 Then, we worked hard to grow our careers.

-Starting a new career at 40 can feel daunting for anyone, whether it’s a management move or diving into a different industry.
-It’s a developmental stage where your current sacrifice—time, energy, and comfort—is geared towards new beginnings.
 The transition requires constant learning, especially when tackling job training or building skills and interests that match your new professional path.
 However, hard growth makes a midlife career change doubly rewarding – especially in retrospect.

 Learning new skills, developing your abilities, and stepping into roles you wouldn’t have imagined leads to immense satisfaction.